 3) How much time will the Judge give my former spouse with our children?

 There is a list of factors, in Florida law, which the Judge uses to consider frequency and length of time-sharing in the case involving minor children.
 The outcome of each case can vary, depending on the Judge’s discretion and factors of each case.
 Under a new law that just passed, that is now being sent to the Governor of Florida for approval, children would automatically split their time equally with both parents.
 There may be exceptions under certain circumstances.

 4) How much child support will I receive from my former spouse?

 In the state of Florida, child support is based on mathematical calculations, set forth in the law, and includes such factors as the parents’ income, daycare costs, health insurance costs, and amount of time each parent will be spending separately with their minor children.
 It also depends on how many minor children are in the family at the time of divorce.

-5) How long will it take to complete my divorce?
+5) How does it take to complete divorce in Florida?